C3 Mini-Lathe Metalworking Beginners

 Home metalworking workshop developsAs time passed, I gradually aquired more metalworking tools.
 I purchased a Sieg X1 micro-mill milling machine and a 6 x 4 bandsaw and have experimented and learnt many many lessons over the years.
 I have tried to record some of my mini-lathe and home metalworking workshop projects and experiments on this page for all to see.

 I don't make a living out of this.
 I'm a developer and business consultant.
-I'm normally involved in retail management software systems and ecommerce.

 All images and articles copyright www.mini-lathe.org.uk